Home Blog Page 298

 Researchers studied and observed the volunteers’ brain activity, eye movements and hormone levels.
 Gradually, it was found out that on the nights closer to moon days, volunteers took an average of five minutes longer to fall asleep, and slept overall 20 minutes lesser than their usual sleeping hours.

-Additionally, melatonin (hormone that helps in regulating sleep cycle) level had dropped compared to other nights hence proving the fact that people are prone to insomnia during full moon nights.
+Additionally, melatonin (a hormone that helps in regulating the sleep cycle) levels had dropped compared to other nights, hence proving the fact that people are prone to insomnia during full moon nights.

 It is, thus, advised, to indulge in activities that calms the mind like meditation.